earthly/earthly/docs/cloud/satellites/best-practices.md

 * Unexpected build failures or crashes during a build

 If you are unsure that your satellite is overloaded, please reach out via [email](mailto:support@earthly.dev) or our [Community Slack channel](https://earthly.dev/slack).
 An Earthly team member will be happy to investigate your instance and provide advice.

+## Limiting Unnecessary Outputs

+By default, Earthly outputs artifacts or images locally at the end of the build.
+When running in CI, however, these artifacts may not actually be needed locally.
+For example, when your earthly build pushes an image to an external registry, but you do not actually need a copy of that image to be downloaded back to your CI runner.

+Using the [`--ci` flag](../../../guides/best-practices.md#use-ci-when-running-in-ci) can result in better performance, especially when using satellites, since the output will run over the network.